 Worrying about the length and trying to cram everything into one or two arbitrary time limits can only cause stress, rushed content, and a much less satisfying course.

-5. Selling Your Course in The Wrong Place
+6. Selling Your Course in The Wrong Place

 You can use your website to host the courses you create or use a platform such as Teachable or Thinkfic.
-Both of these platforms allow your income and audience to grow, and they are very inexpensive to host your website on.
+Both platforms allow your income and audience to grow, and they are very inexpensive to host your website on.
 Also, make sure that wherever you host the website, that it has your niche.

-If your niche is on the website, then you have a much better chance of finding an audience, which leads us into our next point.
+If your niche is on the website, then you have a much better chance of finding an audience, which leads us to our next point.
 Make sure to have some traffic going to your website!

-6. Not Enough Traffic
+7. Not Enough Traffic

 Just because people are viewing your online course doesn’t mean that they are going to purchase the course.